MichaelDanese/ConnectumHost/README.md

   -Handle security<br />
 ## Security:<br />
   -Salted and Hashed passwords<br />
-  -Implmented HTTPS<br />
+  -Implemented HTTPS<br />
   -Used JWT for authentication<br />
 ## Database:<br />
   -Implemented Microsoft SQL Server<br />
   -Generated databases with a code-first design using Entity Framework<br />
-  -Has tables for active connections, friend, users, and more.<br />
+  -Has tables for active connections, friend, users, and more. <br />